 A criminal record with a felony conviction can have major implications for your future.
-It can jeopardize your employment prospects for years to come, and impact your ability to secure the housing opportunities you desire since landlords and employers will have access to view your criminal record.
+It can jeopardize your employment prospects and impact your ability to secure housing opportunities since both landlords and employers will have access to view your criminal record.

-A felony will remain on your records forever unless you take action.
-This article will explore the implications of a felony on your criminal record and what you can do to avoid them.
+Since a felony will remain on your records forever unless you take action, it’s important to understand your rights when it comes to expungement.
+This article will explore the implications of a felony on your criminal record and what you can do to avoid them even after you’ve been convicted.

 A felony is defined as a crime of high gravity that is punishable by more than a year in prison.
 Unlike a misdemeanor charge, felonies tend to come with more severe sentences and can critically affect your rights.

-The best way to keep your record clean is to not be convicted in the first place.
-If you are facing a felony conviction, or need the conviction expunged, get in touch with a competent and experienced criminal defense lawyer as early as possible.
+The easiest way to keep your record clean is to avoid being convicted of a felony in the first place.
+That said, if you are facing a felony conviction or need a prior conviction expunged, it’s wise to get in touch with a competent and experienced criminal defense lawyer as early as possible.

-Certain crimes are designated a felony status only, such as committing murder, selling a controlled substance, vehicular manslaughter with gross negligence, and rape.
+Certain crimes are designated a felony status only, This includes committing murder, rape, selling a controlled substance, and vehicular manslaughter with gross negligence.
 Those convicted will automatically have a felony on their criminal record.

-On the other hand, a wobbler is a crime that may be charged as a felony or a misdemeanor, depending on the facts in the case, any aggravating factors that are present, and the defendant’s criminal history.
-Domestic violence, vandalism, assault with a deadly weapon, and sexual violence are all examples of wobbler felonies.
+On the other hand, a wobbler is a crime that may be charged as a felony or a misdemeanor, depending on the facts in the case, any aggravating factors, and the defendant’s criminal history.
+Assault with a deadly weapon, domestic violence, sexual violence, and vandalism are all examples of wobbler felonies.

-The prosecutor decides whether the defendant will be charged with a felony or a misdemeanor.
-If you are prosecuted with the former, you can go to county jail for up to one year.
+The prosecutor ultimately decides whether the defendant is to be charged with a felony or a misdemeanor.
+If you are prosecuted with a misdemeanor, you can go to county jail for up to one year.
 If you are charged with a felony, you could go to state prison for up to three years.

 In the state of California, the three-strikes law is a sentencing system.
 In essence, it dictates that any individual convicted of three or more violent or serious felonies will be sentenced to 25 years to life in prison.

-All felony crimes will be visible on your record for those performing background checks to access unless you take action to have it removed.
+All felony crimes will be visible on your record for those performing background checks to access unless you take action to have them removed.

 Numerous groups can access your criminal record and see felony or misdemeanor convictions.
-These include law enforcement officers such as the police, probation officer, and parole officers.
+These include law enforcement officers such as the police, probation officers, and parole officers.

-Some professional organizations in industries like legal and real estate can access your criminal record when you apply for a state license.
-Additionally, prospective employers and landlords can see your criminal record during applications for a new job or abode.
+Some professional organizations in industries such as legal work and real estate can also access your criminal record when you apply for a state license.
+Additionally, prospective employers and landlords can see your criminal record during applications for a new job or home.

 A felony will stay on your record forever in California unless you choose to take action and get the conviction removed.
 This is called the “expungement process” and generally requires the help of a legal representative to get underway.